jessereynolds/vagrant-puppet-db2-server/README.md

         type: sshfs
 ```

-You will need to have the db2-puppet-control-repo checked out into the parent directory of this Vagrant env, and have a `puppet-modules` directory in the parent also, that has the `crayfishx/db2` module and it's dependencies installed into it, eg:
+You will need to have the [db2-puppet-control-repo](https://github.com/jessereynolds/db2-puppet-control-repo) checked out as `puppet-control-repo` in the parent directory of this Vagrant env, and have a `puppet-modules` directory in the parent also, that has the `crayfishx/db2` module and it's dependencies installed into it, eg:

 ```
 /Users/jesse/src/puppet/projects/db2/puppet-modules